 يَا أَيُّهَا الَّذِينَ آمَنُوا إِن تَتَّقُوا اللَّهَ يَجْعَل لَّكُمْ فُرْقَانًا وَيُكَفِّرْ عَنكُمْ سَيِّئَاتِكُمْ وَيَغْفِرْ لَكُمْ وَاللَّهُ ذُو الْفَضْلِ الْعَظِيمِ

 “O you who believe!
 If you consciously revere Allah, He will grant you a criterion and will remove from you your evil deeds and forgive you.
 And Allah (is) the Possessor of bounty, the Great.”
 (Surah Al-Anfal 8:29)

 The notable matter here is that patience is linked to gaining righteousness, i.e. Taqwa.
-It can also be observed that decorum of a Muslim is not only affected by praying and believing in God but also satisfying many other important social responsibilities and most importantly being true to oneself.
-The lack of complaint in times of hardships teaches us to accomplish our religious duty to relying only on Allah, Who has promised His help for the patient ones.
+It can also be observed that the decorum of a Muslim is not only affected by praying and believing in God but also by satisfying many other important social responsibilities and most importantly being true to oneself.
+The lack of complaint in times of hardships teaches us to accomplish our religious duty to rely only on Allah, Who has promised His help for the patient ones.
 Should pray to Allah Almighty to guide us to the right path and help us become godly and righteous Muslims.
 Ameen!